 Finally pull out the Bible and explain that it is the most powerful tool that God has given to us!
 We must make sure we have it in our toolbox for everyday life.

-If you have time after the Christian object lesson, use the following Bible characters as examples of how God uses many different types of people in His work.
+Use Bible characters to point out more Christian object lessons; the following examples show how God uses many different types of people in His work.
 Give the clues first and see if kids can guess who they are; then read the Scripture for each.

 © Copyright 2008 Susan Smart